iamdcj/javascripts/src/scope/README.md

 Scope is defined during the compilation/interpretation phase of program’s lifecycle: scope generation.

-When the code is being compiled/interpreted the program's scope is defined lexically, i.e. the scope is determined by how the author structures their source code.
+When the code is being compiled/interpreted the program's scope is defined [lexically](./lexical-scope), i.e. the scope is determined by how the author structures their source code.

 #### Scope Levels

-JavaScript possesses two levels of scope, and dependant on where and how we declare them, our behinds will belong to either one;
+JavaScript possesses two levels of scope, and depending on where and how we declare them, our behinds will belong to either one of these scopes;

-- [**Global Scope**](scope-levels/global) - code which can be accessed at all points of a program, i.e. lives in the global lexical environment.
+- [**Global Scope**](scope-levels/global) - code which can be accessed at all points of a program, i.e. lives in the global .

-- [**Local Scope**](scope-levels/global) - code which is stored inside of one of the following creates its own local lexical environment, and is not part of the global lexical environment;
+- [**Local Scope**](scope-levels/global) - code which is stored inside of one of the following creates its own local [lexical environment](./lexical-environment), and is not part of the global [lexical environment](./lexical-environment);
   - Function
   - Block